Azure/application-gateway-kubernetes-ingress/docs/troubleshootings/troubleshooting-agic-fails-with-aad-pod-identity-breakingchange.md

 ### Resolve the issue
+It's recommended to upgrade your AGIC to release 1.2.0 and then apply AAD Pod Identity version >= 1.6.0
 #### Upgrade AGIC to 1.2.0
 AGIC version at least [v1.2.0-rc2](https://github.com/Azure/application-gateway-kubernetes-ingress/blob/master/CHANGELOG/CHANGELOG-1.2.md#v120-rc2) or release [v1.2.0](https://github.com/Azure/application-gateway-kubernetes-ingress/releases/tag/1.2.0) will be required.